 If the Computer Hope search does not return any results for your .dll file or you're encountering issues with several different .dll files, continue reading our recommendations for resolving your issue.

 In some situations, it may be possible to download or copy a .dll file from another computer onto your computer to resolve the issue.
 However, because .dll error messages are almost always a more serious issue, replacing the missing .dll file will cause additional errors or report additional missing files, we suggest you try the below suggestions first.

 If you still wish to try to download or copy a missing .dll file, unfortunately, Computer Hope does not have a library of downloadable .dll files; however, there are several other sites that do offer this service.
 Click here to open an external search for missing .dll files.

 If you're encountering .dll errors that are preventing you from getting into Windows, to troubleshoot the computer, boot the computer into Safe Mode.
 Once successfully in Safe Mode, you can continue with the below steps.

 If your computer boots normally and can bypass the .dll errors and still operate Windows, you can continue following the below steps.

-If you're a Microsoft Windows XP or Windows 2000 user, Microsoft has included some tools that can help resolve .dll file errors; before trying any of the below recommendations you, may want to first try the below suggestions.
+If you're a Microsoft Windows XP or later Microsoft has included some tools that can help resolve .dll file errors; before trying any of the below recommendations you, may want to first try the below suggestions.